 1. CDP-C™ Certified Drone Pilot – Commercial (“Course”) Online Application

-By submitting my application to enroll on CDP-C™ Certified Drone Pilot – Commercial course, certification issued by The UAV Academy LTD, you understand that on issuing it is a certification of recognition that you have passed an exam after attending a two-day theory course in unmanned aerial vehicle (“UAV”) use; completed an Operations Manual for UAVs and have demonstrated a high skill competency in flying UAVs.
+By submitting your application to enroll on CDP-C™ Certified Drone Pilot – Commercial course, certification issued by The UAV Academy LTD, you understand that on issuing it is a certification of recognition that you have passed an exam after attending a two-day theory course in unmanned aerial vehicle (“UAV”) use; completed an Operations Manual for UAVs and have demonstrated a high skill competency in flying UAVs.
 Further, you understand this certification will not grant you a ‘pilot’s licence’, nor will it automatically grant you a permission to fly a UAV commercially in Hong Kong or worldwide.
 You further understand that the certification is solely designed to demonstrate your competency as a UAV pilot, to enable yourself or your organisation (Accountable Manager or pilot) to support any application for permission for commercial work to a national aviation authority, according to the rules of that country, if you so wish.

 Scottcopters Limited is not responsible for the status or otherwise existence of the CDP-C™ certification and as the applicant, you undertake to make your own due diligence enquiries as to the benefits of this certification to your personal needs and requirements.

 1.1 Where the CDP-C™ course includes a discounted half-day or 2 days of group flight training and aircraft rental package, provided by Scottcopters Limited, flight training is to be taken within 3 months of the Part 2 theory course, at a date to be arranged.

 1.2 For courses booked up to and including 24-25 March 2018: Part 4 Flight Operations Assessment (FOA) is to be taken within 12 months of 1st attempt at CDP-C™ Part 2 exam and after having had Operations Manual (OM) approved.